-Ever since the civil wars struck half of the Central American countries, they had to deal with some of the highest homicide and violence rates, as well as with drug trafficking.
-In response to these issues, many governments proposed radical measures to combat these problems.
+Ever since the civil wars struck half of the Central American countries, they had to deal with some of the highest homicide rates, rising rates of violence and drug trafficking.
+In response to these issues many of their governments proposed radical measures to combat these problems.
 Military forces assisting the poorly armed and trained police officers became a daily routine.
-The adoption of strict and aggressive laws against gangs and DTOs, especially in the Northern triangle, led to thousands of arrests resulting in overcrowded prisons.
-Although the implementation of such laws caused a short-term decrease of violence, it created even more mistrust of the governments and has not helped reduce the immensely high crime rates in a long-term scheme.
+The adoption of strict and aggressive laws against gangs and DTOs, especially in the Northern triangle, led to thousands of arrests, resulting in an overcrowding in prisons.
+Although the implementation of such laws resulted in a short-term decrease of violence it created even more mistrust in the government and has not helped in resolving the immensely high crime rates in a long-term scheme.

-The United Nations have contributed massively to improving the standard of living of the locals.
-Although the homicide, violence and crime rates in general have risen extremely in the last decade, it is not due to the interference of the UN.
-The donations to the local governments and the establishment of refugee camps all over Central America and the US with the cooperation of the UNHCR are undoubtedly one of the few glimmers of hope for Central American population.
+The United Nations have contributed massively to the improvement of the standards of living for the locals.
+Although the homicide, violence and crime rate I general has risen extremely in the last decade it is not due to the interference of the UN.
+Their donations to the local governments and the establishment of refugee camps all over Central America and the US with the cooperation of the UNHCR is without the shadow of a doubt one of the few glimmers of hope for Central American population.